-We maintain a tax-qualified defined contribution plan with a cash or deferred arrangement intended to qualify under Section 401(k) of the Internal Revenue Code of 1986.
-Our employees become eligible to participate in the plan upon completing six months of employment.
-Each participant in the plan may elect to defer, in the form of contributions to the plan, up to 75% of compensation that would otherwise be paid to the participant in the applicable year, which percentage may be increased or decreased by the administrative committee of the plan, but is otherwise not to exceed the statutorily prescribed annual limit (\$18,000 in 2017 if the participant is under age 50, and \$24,000 in 2017 if age is 50 or over).
-We make a 50% matching contribution with respect to each participant's elective contributions up to six percent of such participant's compensation (provided that for fiscal 2017, matching contributions were based only on the first \$270,000 of such participant's compensation).
+We maintain a tax-qualified defined contribution plan with a cash or deferred arrangement intended to qualify under Section 401(k) of the Internal Revenue Code.
+Our employees become eligible to participate in the plan upon completing three months of employment.
+Each participant in the plan may elect to defer, in the form of contributions to the plan, up to 75% of compensation that would otherwise be paid to the participant in the applicable year, which percentage may be increased or decreased by the administrative committee of the plan, but is otherwise not to exceed the statutorily prescribed annual limit (\$18,500 in 2018 if the participant is under age 50, and \$24,500 in 2018 if the participant is age 50 or over).
+We make a 50% matching contribution with respect to each participant's elective contributions up to six percent of such participant's compensation (provided that for fiscal 2018, matching contributions were based only on the first \$275,000 of such participant's compensation).
 Matching contributions become fully vested after five years of employment with the company.